lerna-lite/lerna-lite/packages/version/README.md

 10. Create release, if [enabled](#--create-release-type)

 # `workspace:` protocol
-The `workspace:` protocol (pnpm/yarn) is also supported by Lerna-Lite.
+The `workspace:` protocol ([pnpm workspace](https://pnpm.io/workspaces), [yarn workspace](https://yarnpkg.com/features/workspaces#workspace-ranges-workspace)) is also supported by Lerna-Lite.
 When versioning `workspace:` dependency, it will do the following:
 - fixed target workspace will remain untouched (if you use `workspace:*`, `workspace:~`, or `workspace:^`)
 - semver range workspace will be bumped (if you use `workspace:^1.2.3`)